Skip to main content

 Proposal: No Federal Income Tax for Persons Earning $61,000 or Less

-No Federal Income Tax and Tax Filing for People Earning 61,000 or Less Summary This proposal would eliminate federal individual income tax liability for people earning $61,000 or less in total wage income, simplifying the tax system for tens of millions of working Americans while having minimal impact on federal revenue.
-So those people making about 29.33 an hour and under.
-Would pay zero federal income tax .
-And would not be required to file a tax return every year.
-Payroll taxes would still be taken out of paychecks .
-For example Social Security and Medicare .
-And that's it no federal tax taken out of paychecks.
-Rationale Based on IRS data from the past decade (2013–2022), households earning $61,000 or less make up approximately 50–60% of all U.S. tax filers.
-This group contributes only 2–3% of all federal individual income tax revenue, equal to $53–$79 billion per year, depending on the year.
-That amount is a rounding error in the Department of Defense. ...
+No Federal Income Tax or Tax Filing for People Earning $61,000 or Less Summary This proposal would eliminate federal individual income tax liability for people earning $61,000 or less in total wage income, simplifying the tax system for tens of millions of working Americans while having minimal impact on federal revenue.
+In practical terms, anyone earning approximately $29.33 per hour or less would pay zero federal income tax and would no longer be required to file a tax return each year.
+Payroll taxes Social Security and Medicare would still be deducted from paychecks as they are today.
+Beyond that, nothing.
+No additional federal tax withheld.
+No annual filing requirement.
+Rationale Based on IRS data from the past decade (2013–2022), households earning $61,000 or less make up approximately 50 to 60 percent of all U.S. tax filers.
+Yet this group contributes only 2 to 3 percent of all federal individual income tax revenue roughly $53 to $79 billion per year, depending o...

 KINCAID Exploratory Committee

-Announcing Exploratory Committee for Washington’s 1st Congressional District Today, I am announcing the formation of an exploratory committee to run for Congress in Washington’s 1st District.
-I am a Democrat and if I run, I will likely be challenging fellow Democrat, Representative Suzan DelBene, who has held this seat for over 12 years.
-The state of Washington ranks as one of the worst states to retire in.
-One major reason is affordability.
-But that won’t be a problem for Representative DelBene because like so many politicians, her net worth has skyrocketed during her time in office.
-In fact, according to Quiver Quantitative, it has more than doubled from $60 million to $126.34 million.
-That may sound shocking, but it’s not unusual.
+Announcing an Exploratory Committee for Washington's 1st Congressional District Today, I am announcing the formation of an exploratory committee to pursue a run for Congress in Washington's 1st Congressional District.
+I am a Democrat.
+If I run, I will likely be challenging fellow Democrat Representative Suzan DelBene, who has held this seat for more than 12 years.
+Washington State ranks among the worst states in the nation for retirees largely due to the cost of living.
+But affordability is unlikely to be a concern for Representative DelBene.
+Like so many career politicians, her personal wealth has grown dramatically during her time in office.
+According to Quiver Quantitative, her net worth has more than doubled from $60 million to $126.34 million.
+That may sound extraordinary, but it is not unusual.
 More than half of all members of Congress are millionaires.
-And among the top 10 wealthiest members, Suzan DelBene is number eight.
-Let me be clear: I’m not attacking people for being rich.
-I’d love to be rich.
-I have no doubt that being rich is fant...
+Among the ten wealthiest members of Congress, Representative DelBene currently ranks eighth.
+Let me be clear. ...

 Kincaid’s Statement on Antisemitic Attack Against Jewish Student in Seattle